Industrial-Scale Quantum Computing with Room Temperature Photonics

-QC82 is on a bold journey to deliver practical photonic QC by using its breakthroughs in scalable on-chip quantum photonics and room temperature photodetection
+QC82 is on a bold journey to deliver industrial-scale photonic QC with millions of qubits by using its breakthroughs in room temperature photodetection and low-loss photonic chip designs.

 Estimated market